 24. (a) Examination and Correction.
 All bills, and all resolutions proposing amendments to the constitution, when finally passed, shall be examined immediately by the legislative commissioners.
-If the commissioners find that any correction should be made in the text, they shall report it to the committee on legislative management.
-If the committee believes that no correction should be made, it shall so inform the commissioners.
-If the committee believes a correction should be made, it shall so inform the legislative commissioners who shall report the bill to the house which last took action upon it, with the proposed correction in the form of an amendment, within five calendar days, Sundays and holidays excepted, after its passage.
+If the legislative commissioners find that any correction should be made in the text, they shall report it to the committee on legislative management.
+If the committee believes that no correction should be made, it shall so inform the legislative commissioners.
+If the committee believes that no correction should be made, it shall so inform the legislative commissioners.
+If the committee believes a correction should be made, it shall so inform the legislative commissioners who shall report the bill or resolution to the chamber which last took action upon it, with the proposed correction in the form of an amendment, within five calendar days, Sundays and holidays excepted, after its passage.

 (b) Consideration of Proposed Correction.
 The report shall be placed at the head of the calendar, and shall take precedence of all other business on the calendar; and the only question on the report shall be, "Shall the proposed amendment be adopted?"
-If the proposed amendment is adopted by both houses, the bill or resolution shall stand as amended.
-If the proposed amendment is rejected by either house, the bill or resolution shall stand as originally passed.
-If, in the consequence of the adjournment of the General Assembly subject to reconvening for the consideration of vetoed bills or for any other reason, any bill or resolution which has been passed by both houses fails to be amended as recommended by the commissioners, the bill or resolution shall stand as originally passed.
+If the proposed amendment is adopted by both chambers, the bill or resolution shall stand as amended.
+If the proposed amendment is rejected by either chamber, the bill or resolution shall not be transmitted to the other chamber, but shall stand as originally passed.
+If, in the consequence of the adjournment of the General Assembly subject to reconvening for the consideration of vetoed bills or for any other reason, any bill or resolution which has been passed by both chambers fails to be amended as recommended by the commissioners, the bill or resolution shall stand as originally passed.